Formalising Ordinal Partition Relations Using Isabelle/HOL: Conclusion

 As usual, a concern is the disproportionate effort needed to prove some simple observations.
 The inductive constructions of sequences that appear in Larson's Lemmas~3.7 and~3.8 \cite{Jean} must surely be regarded as straightforward and yet we struggled to find the right language in which to express them and derive their obvious properties.
 The same can be said of the order type calculation in~3.8.
 It's also unfortunate that the degenerate cases $l=1$ and $l=2$ in~3.7 required so much work.
 However, given the inherent complexity of the subject matter, it's reassuring to know that the entire development has been checked formally, with a proof text~\cite{Ordinal_Partitions-AFP} that is available for inspection or automated analysis.

-This case study also demonstrates the diversity of mathematical topics that can be formalised in Isabelle/HOL: we have formalised material that is light years away from the analysis, topology and algebra formalised by other authors (as mentioned in the introduction).
+This case study also demonstrates the diversity of mathematical topics that can be formalised in Isabelle/HOL: we have formalised material that is light years away from what is usually formalised.

 Ordinal partition relations seem to be at the same time formalisable in Isabelle/HOL and at a point of their mathematical development where human advances seem rare and not forthcoming.
 None of the high power techniques of set theory and model theory such as large cardinals, forcing, pcf or elementary submodes seem to be relevant.
 Therefore, we hope that some advances in this subject might be obtained by automatisation.
 However, we remain with a humble conviction that doing enough preparatory work with Isabelle to be able to produce such results will require a considerable intellectual effort.